Reena Roy: Sabbatical and sporadic work (1992—present)

-Roy returned to Bollywood in 1992, in a mature supporting role as a sister-in-law ('bhabhi') in Aadmi Khilona Hai (1993) but could not repeat her success of the early days of her career.
+Roy returned to Bollywood in 1992, in a mature supporting role as a sister-in-law (bhabhi) in Aadmi Khilona Hai (1993) but could not repeat her success of the early days of her career.
 Her last film appearance was in J. P. Dutta's Refugee (2000).
-She has since turned to acting in television serials, such as "Eena Meena Deeka," produced by her sister Barkha.
+She then turned to acting in television serials, such as Eena Meena Deeka produced by her sister Barkha.
 After the serial ended, the sisters opened an acting school in 2004.
 Roy has also campaigned for the Indian National Congress.